-Simply put, fiscal resources for government bond redemption are all funneled through the GDCF - from reception and accumulation to disbursements.
+Simply put, fiscal resources for government bond redemption are all funneled through the GDCF - from reception and accumulation to disbursements (redemption system).

-This section explains applicable redemption methods and redemption resources for each JGB category with different legal grounds.
+This section explains the respective applicable redemption methods and redemption resources for each JGB category based on their legal grounds.
 Then, it also describes the GDCF Special Account.

-Fig. 2-18 Mechanism of Redemption
+Fig. 2-19 Mechanism of Redemption